 The New Year and the Fallow Time

 All calendars require a start date, and the Wheel of the Year is no exception.
 Thing is, we don’t know when the original proto-Indo-Europeans scheduled that.
-And while the various cultures descending from them mostly recorded dates for the beginning of the year, they were all different from each other!
+And while the various IE cultures descending from them mostly recorded dates for the beginning of the year, they were all different from each other!

 The Roman new year was originally celebrated in the spring before later being moved to Jan 1.
 The Zoroastrians and Slavs celebrated it in the spring, too.
-The Baltic people pinned it specifically to the spring equinox, although they also honored their dead (a common new year’s thing) here and at winter solstice, implying that there might have been some shifting of the date way back whenever.
+The Baltic people pinned it specifically to the spring equinox, although they also honored their dead (a common new year’s thing) here and at winter solstice, implying that there might have been some shifting of the date or even overlap way back whenever.

 That sounds pretty cohesive until we realize that, based on linguistics, the Vedic new year was in the autumn.
 The Celtic new year is there too.